GenieFramework/StipplePivotTable.jl/README.md

 # StipplePivotTable

-This component renders a configurable Pivot Table featuring aggregations, filters and row/column sorting
+This component renders a configurable Pivot Table featuring aggregations, filters, and row/column sorting.

 ## How to use